dongjinxin622/crawler/README.md

 The main file includes functions for collecting data from websites.

-The Excel file outlines key elements for each institution's news page:
+The websites file outlines key elements for each institution's news page:

     Institution: Name of the organization (e.g., ISED, NIST, NSF).